fcbg-hnp-meeg-archive/NeuroDecode/README.md

 nd_gui.cmd
 ```

-## Linux
+### Linux

-Checkout out `cli.sh` and `env.sh`.
-All environment variables (and some simple helper variables) and
+Checkout out `cli.sh` and `env`.
+All environment variables (and some simple helper
-the conda environment will be loaded if you execute `. ./env.sh`.
-This has to be run before using
+variables) and the conda environment will be loaded if you execute `source env`.
+This has
-the CLI.
+to be run before using the CLI.
+In order to use all provided options you'll have to adapt
+paths in certain files.
+For example in the config files (e.g. `neurodecode/config_files/Neurofeedback/template_files/config_online.py`)
+and the protocols themselves (e.g. `neurodecode/protocols/NeuroFeedback/online_NeuroFeedback.py`).

+# Important modules

+### StreamReceiver
+The base module for acquiring signals used by other modules such as Decoder, StreamViewer and StreamRecorder.

+### StreamViewer
+Visualize signals in real time with spectral filtering, common average filtering options and real-time FFT.

+### StreamRecorder
+Record signals into fif format, a standard format mainly used in [MNE EEG analysis library](http://martinos.org/mne/).

+### StreamPlayer
+Replay the recorded signals in real time as if it was transmitted from a real acquisition server.

+### Decoder
+This folder contains decoder and trainer modules.
+Currently, LDA, regularized LDA, Random Forests, and Gradient Boosting Machines are supported as the classifier type.
+Neural Network-based decoders are currently under experiment.

+### Protocols
+Contains some basic protocols for training and testing.
+Google Glass visual feedback is supported through USB communication.

+### Triggers
+Triggers are used to mark event (stimulus) timings during the recording.
+This folder contains common trigger event definition files.

+### Utils
+Contains various utilities.

 ## For Windows users, increase timer resolution